aeczuniga/aeczuniga.github.io/subpage_2/index.md

 the **third question** compares the SKUs by SS and the average.
 The average SS is 105 units (rounded down) in the filtered SKUs.

-# **How I created this webpage**

-1. Create a respository titled aeczuniga.github.io, selecting an MIT license and creating a README.md file when launching

-2. Clone respository on computer using VSCode into a web-based folder like a personal OneDrive

-3. Download the [**minimal-master theme folder from GitHub**](https://github.com/pages-themes/minimal) folder as a zip folder, open, and copy all contents into the repository on the computer

-4. Copy `index.me`, `_config.yml` files into main branch, out of the name folder

-5. Select and export a photo as a headshot into the main branch

-6. Utilize `README.md` file from main repository, not **minimal-master** folder, to configure `_config.yml` (static webpage)

-7. Create content for `index.md` file to deply on static site

-8. In VSCode, commit, sync changes, push

-9. Add a `subpage` folder with an **index.md** file, at the top, containing
-    # ---
-    # layout: default
-    # ---

-10. Add another `subpage` folder for this webpage.

 * * *

 # **Project Portfolio**